 The reality is that a lot of money is spent on digital marketing within your industry locally, and in many cases nationally and even internationally.
 Out of all this activity, you need to ask which of your competitors are running successful campaigns and which are wasting their money running campaigns that don’t deliver.
 If you can answer these two questions, you have a powerful advantage before you even consider how to approach your own campaigns.

 This is true for both B2B and B2C campaigns.
 But in many ways, it’s more important for B2B campaigns because starting off with the wrong strategy might not be discovered for months or years if your buyer journey is long and complex.

-You don’t have to limit yourself to the market you’re in.
+One of our most valuable digital strategy tips is to not limit yourself to the market you're in.
 Look both locally and globally for companies doing similar things in other markets.
 It is highly unlikely your direct competitors are running the best campaigns, globally speaking.
 If you expand your search, you can find inspiration in geographically remote and noncompetitive markets.
 This can then help you stand out from your direct competition.

 You’ve figured out your personas and their buyer journey.
 You’ve got your campaigns ready to go.
 For most B2B marketers the next step is critical - how can you make sure that the audience you’re speaking to contains a high enough percentage of your perfect prospects to make the effort and spend worthwhile?